tc39/notes/es7/2016-01/jan-26.md

 #### Conclusion/Resolution

+- Stage 3 holds
- - Stay stage 3, wait for 2 shipping browsers to confirm web compat.
+  - wait for 2 shipping browsers to confirm web compat.

 ## `String#padStart`/`padEnd` (JHD)

 #### Conclusion/Resolution

+- Stage 3 holds
-  - stay stage 3, no further concerns about unicode/graphemes/RTL, Intl will handle that.
+  - no further concerns about unicode/graphemes/RTL, Intl will handle that.
-  - will pursue stage 4 when enough browsers have shipped it to allay web compat concerns
+- will pursue Stage 4 when enough browsers have shipped it to allay web compat concerns

 ## Unicode fix: https://github.com/tc39/ecma262/pull/300 (DE)